strayMat/how_to_select_causal_models/response_to_reviewer.md

 > rewritting .
 Any statistical estimator can be chosen to model these
 > quantities, in particular in the section were we introduce them, they
 > are written in term of expectations, not detailing an estimation
 > procedure, as this is discussed later.
-We have clarfied this below
+We have clarified this below
 > formula 4 (formely 3) and in the begining of the section containing
 > formula 9 (formely 8).
-A frequentist approach counting rations of
+A frequentist approach counting ratios of
 > patients is one such estimator, but it will work only for a small
 > number of discrete covariate.
 In practice, researchers often estimate
 > the propensity score with a logistic regression, but other methods such